 ECA requires that all members of the community familiarize themselves with these reporting requirements in the event that they witness or become aware of Student Abuse/endangerment.
 Updates are regularly provided to members of the community regarding changes in policy/procedures and current student protection practice through staff meetings, the faculty handbook, and periodic electronic community communication.
 Expectations for reporting include acting with tact, confidentiality, and sympathy; avoiding “over-questioning” of the victim; and assembling complete and detailed notes (including date and time of any observations or conversations with the student) immediately.

-- Any member of the ECA community that experiences, observes, or receives a report of signs and/or behaviors that suggest Abuse or a violation of the spirit of the school’s code of conduct must immediately notify the Guidance Counselor and/or the Divisional Principal.
+- Any member of the ECA community ECA employees (faculty, office and support staff, After School Activities (ASA) contractors, providers), parent or student that experiences, observes, or receives a report of signs and/or behaviors that suggest abuse or a violation of the spirit of the school’s code of conduct must immediately notify the elementary or secondary Counsellor and/or the Divisional Principal/Deans.

-- The Guidance Counselor, the Divisional Principal, and the reporting faculty or community member must review, organize, and document all data points.
-All reported Abuse cases will then be reported to the Superintendent immediately by the Divisional Principal.
+- The elementary or secondary Counsellor in consultation with the Divisional Principal/Deans, and the reporting faculty or community member must review, organize, and document all data points.
+All reported abuse cases will then be reported to the Superintendent immediately by the Divisional Principal/Deans.

-- In the case of Abuse, the Divisional Principal and the Superintendent will determine the appropriate course of action for the protection of the victim and discipline for the aggressor.
+- In the case of abuse, the Divisional Principal/Deans and the Superintendent will determine the appropriate course of action for the protection of the victim and discipline for the aggressor.
 The gathered information will be kept on file and timely periodic updates, in writing, will be provided to the Board as the circumstances/status of the case merits.

 - All ECA community members are expected to report any knowledge of suspected or identified child abusers or sex offenders within the school community.
 In the event that an ECA community member is alleged or discovered to be an abuser or sex offender, ECA will conduct a full investigation and involve the appropriate authorities.
 The investigation shall proceed in accordance with the administrative reporting procedure outlined in this policy.

 ECA is committed to protecting each of its students in every aspect of school life.
-As such, ECA distributes this policy annually to all stakeholders through Faculty and Divisional Handbooks, Faculty and Divisional information sessions/meetings, Parent Handbooks, and the ECA school web site.
+As such, ECA distributes this policy annually to all stakeholders through Faculty and Divisional Handbooks, Faculty and Divisional information sessions/meetings, Parent Handbooks, and the public ECA school website.

-ECA Student Protection Policy (SPP) – Approved by ECA Board of Directors on May 31 2017
+ECA Student Protection Policy (SPP) – Reviewed & Approved by the ECA Board of Directors on June 5 2020